Real Estate Lawyers

 If you are considering purchasing a home, you should apply for a mortgage as soon as possible.
-In fact, you should aim to be pre-approved before you even begin to look at property.
+In fact, you should aim to be pre-approved before you even begin to look at the property.
 This enables you to know the amount of resources that you are working with and the amount of loans that you may need.
 Warner, Sechrest & Butts can assist in obtaining financing.

 Is a Seller required to make all the repairs listed under the Buyer’s Inspection Report?

 No. The Seller is responsible for correcting the major damages, such as mold and infestations.
 State laws and most real estate contracts identify the levels of defects within a home that requires immediate repair.
 Before closing the transaction, the Buyer has the right to review the inspection report.

 How can a Buyer discover if the Seller really has title to the property being sold?